TACC-Cloud/agave-docs/docs/agave/guides/jobs/job-monitoring.rst

 Email
 -----

 In situations where you do not have a persistent web address, or access to a backend service, you may find it more convenient to subscribe for email notifications rather then providing a webhook.
-Agave supports email notifications as well.
+Tapis (Agave) supports email notifications as well.
 Simply specify a valid email address in the ``url`` field in your job submission notification object and an email will be sent to that address when a relevant event occurs.
 A sample email message is given below.

 .. code-block::